 Press the M.2 SSD down and then secure it with the screw.
+Replace the heatsink and secure it to the original hole.

 Select the proper hole for the M.2 SSD to be installed and refasten the screw and nut.